Embedded-AMS/EmbeddedProto/README.md

 # Gratitude

 The team would like to thank you for your interest in Embedded Proto!
 We greatly appreciate you using our library.
 If you like working with it, consider to Star the library on [Github](https://github.com/Embedded-AMS/EmbeddedProto).

-To stay up to date, signup for our [User Update](https://EmbeddedProto.com/signup).